Thailand ex-PM Yingluck faces corruption charge

 On Wednesday, a Thai court ordered Ms Yingluck and several cabinet ministers to step down over separate charges.

 Thailand has been in political turmoil since anti-government protests erupted in November 2013.
-In February, snap elections were annulled.'Enough evidence'
+In February, snap elections were annulled.

 The National Anti-Corruption Commission (NACC) unanimously voted to indict Ms Yingluck, the commission's chief said on Thursday.